Contributed by

 Applying for internal review

-Under new amendments due to commence in May 2016, NT organisations will be able to refer a request for internal review straight to the Information Commissioner rather than reconsidering their initial decision.
+NT organisations can also refer a request for internal review straight to the Information Commissioner rather than reconsidering their initial decision.
 Whether this occurs is up to the organisation; you cannot demand that it occurs.

 Some common exemptions applied to refuse access to information include: